andreasgerstmayr/fava-portfolio-returns/README.md

 ## Building from Source
 Run `make build-js` to compile the frontend.
 The compiled and bundled code will be placed in `src/fava_portfolio_returns/FavaPortfolioReturns.js`.

-You can run `make watch-js` to automatically rebuild the frontend for any changes.
+Run `make dev` to start a development server and automatically rebuild the frontend for any changes.

-## Contributing
-The goal of this Fava extension is to display beangrow reports in the browser.
-Please implement calculation changes or additions in the [beangrow](https://github.com/beancount/beangrow) repository, and any user interface changes in this repository.

 ## Related Projects
 * [Fava Portfolio Summary](https://github.com/PhracturedBlue/fava-portfolio-summary)